QuintessaQ/CS_interview_cheatsheet/Grokking the system design interview.md

 - The system should be highly reliable; any uploaded photo or video should never be lost.

 ## Some Design Considerations
+- The system would be read-heavy, so we will focus on building a system that can retrieve photos quickly.
+    - Practically, users can upload as many photos as they like.
+Efficient management of storage should be a crucial factor while designing this system.
+    - Low latency is expected while viewing photos.
+    - Data should be 100% reliable.
+If a user uploads a photo, the system will guarantee that it will never be lost.

+## Capacity Estimation and Constraints
+- Let’s assume we have 500M total users, with 1M daily active users.
+- 2M new photos every day, 23 new photos every second.
+- Average photo file size => 200KB
+- Total space required for 1 day of photos
+    - 2M * 200KB => 400 GB
+- Total space required for 10 years:
+    - 400GB * 365 (days a year) * 10 (years) ~= 1425TB

+## High Level System Design
+- At a high-level, we need to support two scenarios, one to upload photos and the other to view/search photos.
+- Our service would need some object storage servers to store photos and also some database servers to store metadata information about the photos.

+##  Database Schema
+- We need to store data about users, their uploaded photos, and people they follow. - Photo table will store all data related to a photo; we need to have an index on (PhotoID, CreationDate) since we need to fetch recent photos first.
+- photo table
+    ```
+    photoID: int - key
+    userID : int
+    photo_path: char[256]
+    photo_latitude: int
+    photo_longitude: int
+    creation_date: date

+    ```
+- user table
+    ```
+    userID: int - key
+    name: char[20]
+    email: char[30]
+    creation_date: date
+    last_login: date
+    user_follow: users
+    ```